 Could I Benefit From Hormone Therapy?

-If you are healthy enough for estrogen therapy and suffer from the signs of menopausal transition, you could absolutely benefit from hormone therapy.
+If you are healthy enough for estrogen therapy and suffer from the signs of the menopausal transition, you could absolutely benefit from hormone therapy.
 During your initial consultation, we will look at your personal and family medical history to ensure that estrogen replacement therapy is appropriate, and prescribe you the lowest effective dose.
 If you still have your uterus, you will also be prescribed progestin.

 Hormone replacement therapy, particularly estrogen replacement therapy, is crucial for your health and safety once you reach your 40s.
 Among the many functions of estrogen is the maintenance of bone health.
 Since women are four times more likely than men to develop osteoporosis, particularly as they age, it is critical that you take every step you can to protect the health of your bones.